-Alternatively referred to as a cold start, hard boot, and hard start, cold boot is a term used to describe the process of turning on the computer after it has been powered off.
+Alternatively referred to as a cold start, hard boot, and hard start, cold boot is the process of powering on a computer from a powered-off state.
 For example, when you first turn your computer on after being off for the night you are cold booting the computer.

 How to cold boot a computer that is running?